 EU Member States With Opt-outs

-The Republic of Ireland and the United Kingdom are the only EU members which refused to sign the Schengen Agreement, prior to the 2004 enlargement.
-Both countries have formed a Common Travel Area with passport-free travel for their citizens and the three British Crown Dependencies of Jersey, Guernsey and the Isle of Man, that are outside the European Union.
+The Republic of Ireland is the only EU member that refused to sign the Schengen Agreement, prior to the 2004 enlargement.
+Ireland and the UK have formed a Common Travel Area with passport-free travel for their citizens and the three British Crown Dependencies of Jersey, Guernsey and the Isle of Man, that are outside the European Union.

 Are European Microstates Part of the Schengen Zone?